This page contains QR codes in various sizes that link to the home page of this website, the sffiddles.org PR website, and to our Facebook page.

 When incorporating a QR code in printed material, one of the first questions that may arise is how big it should be.
 The required size is a function of how far away the code is expected to be read from and the quality of the printing.
 If the code is going to be read from a few inches away, such as on a business card or handbill, and the printing is of high quality (e.g., 300dpi on smooth paper), a code approximately 1cm (0.4") square should be fine for most phones.
 If the printing is lower resolution, or if there is a chance of smearing due to printing or paper quality, a larger size may be required.
 A good test is simply to try reading the code on a proof sheet with a smartphone.

-You should also avoid any process that includes converting these image into JPEG format.
+If possible, avoid any process that includes converting these images into JPEG format.
 JPEG is designed to work with natural images, which do not have the absolutely abrupt edges of computer-generated text, line art, and other binary images.
 The result is that such images that have been subjected to JPEG compression will acquire fuzzy artifacts on the black/white transitions.
 This can be minimized by setting the quality level to maximum during compression, but it is generally better to avoid JPEG and use PNG, GIF, or SVG formats.